-Amy is the mother of Andy Stone, who is a Year 11 student at Pinehurst.
+Amy is the mother of Andy Stone, who is a senior college student at Pinehurst.

 Alastair Nisbet is a University lecturer and currently leads the Master of Information Security & Digital Forensics Programme at the Auckland University of Technology.
 Alastair was involved in law enforcement for 14 years before attending university full time and gaining 6 university degrees in the areas of business, education, law and computer science.
 This include Masters degrees in law and educational leadership and a PhD in Computer Science.

-Alastair & Ruthy have 2 children at Pinehurst who started as new entrants and are now in years 9 and 10.
+Alastair & Ruthy have 2 children at Pinehurst who started as new entrants and are now in the college.
 Alastair has a passion for education and computing and is committed to the Cambridge System and Pinehurst School.
 He brings with him many years of educational and computing experience and wishes to contribute to the Board particularly in these areas.